-The data in this report demonstrated that in SY19, the percent proficient of Native American students at high-density schools were lower than those at low-density schools.
+The data in this report demonstrated that in SY21, the percent proficient of Native American students at high-density schools were lower than those at low-density schools.
 Also, when comparing the chronic absenteeism rates for Native American students at high-density and low-density schools, Native American students at high-density schools tended to have higher chronic absenteeism rates than those at low-density schools.
 The Chronic absenteeism has been considered an important indicator that is closely related to students' academic success.
-In Arizona, 64%-69% of Arizona high-density schools are in rural counties (i.e., Apache, Coconino and Navajo) where transportation time and weather conditions in some seasons could be environmental or Tribal Nation infrastructure challenges for Native American students.
+In Arizona, 64% of Arizona high-density schools are in rural counties (i.e., Apache, Coconino and Navajo) where transportation time and weather conditions in some seasons could be hurdles for Native American students.
+Encouraging Native American students at high-density schools to attend schools every day may greatly contribute to the improvement of their academic performance.